 Many QRadar users and admins hit time out or error issue when they are deploying changes in QRadar to the Managed Hosts.
 Not all of them know how to troubleshoot this problem.
-I will describe here a simple solution to this problem.
+I will describe here a simple solution to this problem when qradar not deploying changes.

 QRadar has two different approaches to store configuration.
 Firstly the most of settings are stored in the Postgres database but there are also configuration files ending .conf or .properties (these are usually kept in the /opt/qradar/conf location).
 Since postgres is replicating itself every single minute to each host (this process is managed by hostcontext), so there is no problem with setting from the database.